Unit 4: Sponsorship Lead

 - Corporate donor matches all fundraising results by a staff member, e.g. a Project Committee member raises $3,000 by attracting 15 friends to a 10×10 event + successfully brings in a $1,500 event sponsor and their employer matches this result with a direct $3,000 donation to the campaign.

-Each region may have a slight variation on this rule, so a more thorough description for each 10×10 City is forthcoming.
-Meanwhile, there are some basic principles in the design of charitable sponsorships to consider:
+Each region may have a slight variation on how charitable sponsorship works, so here are some basic principles in the design of charitable sponsorships to consider:

 Tax Deductible Gift (Donor and Major Donor)

-- Must be truly a gift or donation, with no expectation of value exchange (something in return).
+- Must be a gift or donation, with no expectation of value exchange (something in return).

 - Private Trusts, Foundation, Ancillary Funds and other giving institutions will use this giving structure and may require evidence of 10×10 and beneficiary charitable structures.

-- Ideally these gifts will be made thorough the donation platform, however they may require an invoice from 10x10HQ – we’re on standby to help!
+- Ideally, these gifts will be made through the donation platform.
+However, they may require an invoice from 10x10HQ – we’re on standby to help!

 - An exchange of value exists and may include sponsor logo, speaker, presentation, recognition, brand, storytelling, staff training, hospitality and other benefits.